-Investment Return of 0% for 2021 followed by 7.5% per year thereafter
+Investment Return of 0% for 2022 followed by 7.5% per year thereafter

-As illustrated above, one year of a flat return (0%) for the Plan year ending December 31, 2021 followed by a 7.5% return per year thereafter has a significant impact on the solvency projection of the System.
-Under this projection, the System is not projected to become insolvent but is expected to hit a low of 3% funded by the 2068 Plan Year.
+As illustrated above, one year of a flat return (0%) for the Plan year ending December 31, 2022 followed by a 7.5% return per year thereafter has a significant impact on the solvency projection of the System.
+Under this projection, the System is projected to become 100% funded by 2074 as opposed to 2052 assuming a 7.50% return for 2022.

-Similarly, both the Actuarial Determined Contribution and Tread Water Cost increase significantly over the next 30 years for just this one year of unfavorable return.
+Under this scenario, the Actuarially Determined Contribution and Tread Water Cost are expected to in increase over the next 30 years.
 The contributions (bars) are the same as the baseline since the City's contributions are made based on a fixed rate.

-The table below further illustrates the impact that an unfavorable investment return for the year ending December 31, 2021 would have on the projected insolvency of the System's assets assuming no changes to benefits or contribution rates and all assumptions are realized.
-All future years beyond 2021 were assumed to have an investment return of 7.5%.
+The table below further illustrates the impact that an unfavorable investment return for the year ending December 31, 2022 would have on the projected insolvency of the System's assets assuming no changes to benefits or contribution rates and all assumptions are realized.
+All future years beyond 2022 were assumed to have an investment return of 7.5%.

-Assumed 2021 Projected Insolvency Projected to be 100%
+Assumed 2022 Investment Return Projected Insolvency Year Projected to be 100% Funded

-Investment Return Year Funded

-15.0% None 2055
+15.0% None 2040

-7.5% None 2078
+7.5% None 2052

-0.0% None >2128
+0.0% None 2074

-(7.5%) 2045 None
+(7.5%) None >2129

-(15.0%) 2040 None
+(15.0%) 2045 None